OffGridNetworks/fuse-box-create-react-app/README.md

 * [User Guide](https://github.com/offgridnetworks/fuse-box-create-react-app/blob/master/packages/fuse-box-react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.

 Create React App works on macOS, Windows, and Linux.

-## Contributors

-This was a quick fork of Facebook's great work to use the very fast FuseBox transpiler.

-If you'd like to take over the project please feel free to request as it's not on our long term roadmap, but there was a gap and we needed it!

 ## tl;dr